© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coed Cae Round Cairns is a scheduled monument protected by Cadw under reference GM271.
 View the official record →

-Coed Cae Round Cairns is a Neolithic funerary monument located in Wales, comprising a group of round cairns of prehistoric date.
+Coed Cae Round Cairns is a prehistoric round cairn located in Wales and designated as a Scheduled Ancient Monument under the reference GM271 by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM271.

 Coed Cae Round Cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coed Cae Round Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM271.